Samsung launches the Galaxy Tab S4 and Galaxy Tab A 10.5

 Samsung Galaxy Tab S4

 The Galaxy Tab S4, like its predecessors, has narrow bezels.
-It measures 249.3 x 164.3mm, making it slightly smaller than the Tab S3, and sports a 10.5-inch 1600 x 2560 WQXGA Super AMOLED screen with a 16:10 aspect ratio.
-But it ditches physical buttons in favor of a minimalist look and new sensors: a 8MP front-facing camera with facial recognition and an iris scanner.
+It measures 249.3 x 164.3mm, making it slightly smaller than the Tab S3, and sports a 10.5-inch, 1,600 x 2,560 WQXGA Super AMOLED screen with a 16:10 aspect ratio.
+But it ditches physical buttons in favor of a minimalist look and new sensors: an 8MP front-facing camera with facial recognition and an iris scanner.
 It uses the same Intelligent Scan feature as Samsung’s Galaxy S9, automatically switching between two modes of scanning depending on ambient lighting conditions.

 Around the sides and back of the Galaxy Tab S4 are four rear-firing speakers tuned by Australian acoustics company AKG (with support for Dolby Atmos), plus a single-lens 13MP camera and LED flash.

 Under the hood, the Tab S4 packs a Qualcomm Snapdragon 835, an octa-core chipset that’s a generation behind the top-of-the-line Snapdragon 845.
-Here, it’s paired with 4GB of RAM, 64GB or 256GB of storage (expandable up to 400GB with a microSD card), and a fast-charging 7,300mAh battery delivers up to 16 hours of playback.
+Here, it’s paired with 4GB of RAM, 64GB or 256GB of storage (expandable up to 400GB with a microSD card), and a fast-charging 7,300mAh battery that delivers up to 16 hours of playback.
 Ports and radios include a pogo dock for accessories, a USB-C dock, 802.11ac MIMO Wi-Fi, and Bluetooth 5.0.
 There’s also a far-field microphone array that works with the Google Assistant.
 (Curiously, the Tab S4 lacks a dedicated button for Samsung’s homegrown Bixby assistant.)

-The S Pen stylus, meanwhile, takes advantage of software features like Air Command, Screen-off Memos, Translate, and Live Message.
-Other software features of note are Samsung’s Knox security platform and an all-in-one control app for Samsung SmartThings devices
+The S Pen stylus, meanwhile, takes advantage of software features like Air Command, Screen Off Memos, Translate, and Live Message.
+Other software features of note are Samsung’s Knox security platform and an all-in-one control app for Samsung SmartThings devices.

-Alternatively, the Tab S4 can be plugged into a Samsung Dex HDMI to USB-C adapter (sold separately), which extends it to an external monitor and switches it to a sketch mode.
+Alternatively, the Tab S4 can be plugged into a Samsung Dex HDMI-to-USB-C adapter (sold separately), which extends it to an external monitor and switches it to sketch mode.
 Later this year, it’ll get dual-screen functionality.

 The Galaxy Tab S4 ships running Android 8.1 Oreo with Samsung’s TouchWiz skin, and comes in multiple colors, including silver and black.
 The Wi-Fi-only variant will be available August 10, with LTE-equipped models to follow in Q3.
 It’s $649 for 64GB and $750 for 256GB, and preorders start today.